Birding · Fall Colors · Lake · River/Creek · Waterfall · Wildflowers · Wildlife

-There are two parking areas.
+There are two parking areas to the main activity area and Blue, Emerald and Orange Loop trail heads.
 One is at the Devola Multi-Use Trail on State Route 821.
-Cross a bridge and mowed field to the Green Trail
+Cross a bridge and mowed field to the Emerald Trail

 .
 The other parking area is at the main entrance, just past the Devola Trail entrance, also on State Route 821.
-From this parking area, follow the path past the shelter and maintenance building along the base of the hill to the Green Trail
+From this parking area, follow the path past the shelter and maintenance building along the base of the hill to the Emerald (formerly the Green) Trail or walk past the buildings toward the ravine/creek to reach the lower entrance to the Blue Trail

 Follow this fairly level section of the trail along the ridge past the Cyan Trail